-Marc Abraham, or ‘Marc the Vet’ as he is more commonly known, is a practicing veterinary surgeon, author, and animal welfare campaigner based in Brighton, England.
+Marc Abraham, or ‘Marc the Vet’ as he is more commonly known, is a practicing Veterinary Surgeon, Broadcaster, Author, and Animal Welfare Campaigner.

 Marc is a regular guest on factual shows including BBC Breakfast, ITV’s This Morning, Good Morning Britain, and Sky News.
 He was Resident Vet on The Paul O’Grady Show, and has also appeared on BBC Daily Politics, BBC Panorama, Alan Titchmarsh Show, The Wright Stuff, It’s Me Or the Dog, Animal Rescue Live, and My Pet Shame on Sky One.